08 Jul 2020

 Interrupted vaccination schedules: general principles for travel health professionalsGuidance on how to manage interrupted vaccination schedules

 Studies show that vaccines given to the recommended schedule provide the best protection.
 Therefore, for all vaccines, it is best practice to complete the primary course and receive a booster dose (if indicated) at the recommended time intervals .
-However, in some circumstances this may not be possible e.g. if travel is postponed, the traveller fails to return as directed or during exceptional times such as the current COVID-19 pandemic, which has resulted in government advice against all but essential overseas travel and reprioritisation of clinical activities .
+However, in some circumstances this may not be possible e.g. if travel is postponed, the traveller fails to return as directed or during exceptional times such as the current COVID-19 pandemic and reprioritisation of clinical activities .

 Keep to the recommended vaccination schedule: clinical studies following vaccine development determine which vaccine schedule (spacing between vaccines and interval to reinforcing dose) offers the best chance for immunity to develop.
 Recommended schedules should be adhered to wherever possible.